ibm-cloud-docs/watson-assistant/web-chat-develop-content-carousel.md

     In this example, we are including the carousel data inside the `user_defined` response.
 Depending on the design of your assistant, another option would be to store the data in skill variables that can be accessed by web chat from the `context` object.
     {: note}

 1. Create a handler for the [`customResponse`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#customresponse){: external} event.
 This handler renders the content carousel, using the styles defined by the Swiper library.
 (You can see the definitions of these styles in the [full example](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/webchat/examples/content-carousel){: external}.)

 This function also relies on a helper function (`createSlides()`), which we will create in the next step.
+(The complete code for this function also initializes the Swiper library; for more information, see the [full example](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/webchat/examples/content-carousel){: external}.)

     ```javascript
     function carouselCustomResponseHandler(event, instance) {